Steve Jackson Games: Site Navigation

 Obviously, the things we look for in a new employee depend on the job we have to fill.
 And for any job, we want somebody who can act professionally and remember that it is a job.
 We don't sit around all day and play games.
 A lot of any staff job is administrative.
 Some weeks, the really cool things are few and far between.

-Most people who ask us about jobs are interested in game design, writing or editing, or possibly playtesting.
+Most people who ask us about jobs are interested in game design and development, writing or editing, or possibly playtesting.
 But we don't have salaried playtesters on staff.
 We don't have any full-time designers on staff; we work with freelancers, and everyone here who is a writer or designer also wears at least one other hat.
-We do, though, have several staffers who work, part or full time, as game and magazine editors.
+We do, though, have a few staffers who work, part or full-time, as game editors.

-Everything we do now involves the computer.
-We use it for worldwide communication, writing, proofreading, art and graphics, and layout.
+Everything we do involves the computer.
+We use it for communication, writing, proofreading, art and graphics, and layout.
 Any potential employee OR freelancer must be computer-literate.
-Before long, we want all our editors to be doing their own layout in Quark Xpress on the Macintosh.
-(Most of our editing and production work is now done on Macs, though there are several Windows machines in the office.)
-Therefore, computer training is valuable.

 Oh, yes.
 We are a non-smoking office.
 We have smokers, but they go outside and suffer.